-When your pelvic floor muscles and ligaments stretch and weaken and are no longer strong enough to support the uterus, it slips down and protrudes out of the vagina.
-It can occur at any age but is most commonly seen in postmenopausal women having had two or more vaginal deliveries.
+The uterus slips down and protrudes out of the vagina when the pelvic floor muscles and ligaments stretch and weaken and are no longer strong enough to maintain it.
+It can strike women of any age, although it is more frequent in postmenopausal women who have had two or more vaginal births.

-We specialize in minimally invasive (laparoscopic) and vaginal Surgery for uterine prolapse repair.
+We specialize in uterine prolapse correction using minimally invasive (laparoscopic) and vaginal surgery.

 Our gynecologists will go over all of your treatment choices with you in detail, with an emphasis on uterine preservation.
 You will be informed about the risks and advantages of each choice so that you can make an informed selection that is best suited to your lifestyle and financial situation.